riteshitey/AWS-SAA-C02-Study-Guide/README.md

 # AWS SAA-C02 Study Guide
 This study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
 Ideally, you should reference this guide while working through the following material:

+Subject: Discussion on DocumentDB Restore Challenges and Suggestions

+Hi Narendra, Product Technology Team, and All,

+Following up on my previous email, where I highlighted the issue with the current approach and suggested automating the restore process using Step Functions and a Lambda workflow, I encountered a few challenges during implementation and need your suggestions.

+Challenges:

+1. Managing DocumentDB User Passwords:

+DocumentDB user passwords are stored in AWS Secrets Manager and are automatically rotated at regular intervals.

+If the master password is rotated and we restore the cluster using an outdated master password, it could cause access issues.

+In addition to the master user, we also need to manage three more users.

+Suggestions on Restoring the Original Cluster:

+1. Approach from DynamoDB Restore Solution:

+In the DynamoDB restore solution, we replaced the existing table with the restored table.

+For DocumentDB, we can provision the cluster using a snapshot backup via a CloudFormation template.

+We need to decide which approach to prefer, as restoring from a snapshot requires terminating the existing cluster before creating a new one.

+I am setting up a call tomorrow to discuss these points.
+Looking forward to your inputs.

+Thanks,
+Om

 ```

 from jira import JIRA